thefoxboxman/TripIt/src/content/posts/victoria-2024-south-gippsland.md

  ***<p style="text-align:center; "> The Shearer and his dog - Heesco_Mural_Yaram </p>***

 The Yarram community and Heesco Khosnaran, who is a Melbourne based street artist, combined to install 24 murals on the buildings in and around Yarram.
 This has lead to a "street art" inspired rerenaissance for the previously fading village.
-This a link to the Yarram Hesscotown project: https://heescotown.com This a link to Heesco Khosnaran's other work: https://www.heesco.com/portfolio Below are a few of the other murals Jenelle photographed around Yarram.
+This is a link to the Yarram Hesscotown project: https://heescotown.com This is a link to Heesco Khosnaran's other work: https://www.heesco.com/portfolio Below are a few of the other murals Jenelle photographed around Yarram.

 ![img](../../Images/South_Gippsland/Heesco_Mural_Yaram_3_P1064716.jpg)